 Usually covers your personal property while in transit (although still have to pay your deductible)

-Hope that helps you narrow down your options when you take out your next rental.
-Confidence at the counter can help make the start to that new vacation feel liberating.
+I hope that helps you narrow down your options when you take out your next rental.
+Confidence at the counter can help make the start of that new vacation feel liberating.

 At your service,